Chris Hedges and the End of America

-In the resulting squabling, many political commentators have started predicting the collapse of the American Empire—crying crocodile tears all the way.
+In the resulting squables, many political commentators have started predicting the collapse of the American Empire—crying crocodile tears all the way.
 Listen, for example, to left-wing Cassandra Chris Hedges.
 Behind the grim predictions, you can't miss his joy at the collapse—just-deserts for Ronald Reagan causing the collapse of the Soviet Empire.

 Chris Hedges: "The American Empire is coming to an end.
 Overseeing this descent at the highest levels . . . is a motley collection of imbeciles, con-artists, thieves, opportunists, and warmongering generals. . . .
 Short of a sudden, widespread, popular revolt, the death spiral appears unstoppable, meaning that the United States, as we know it, will no longer exist in another decade or two."
-This is take from his book America: the Farewell Tour.
-Curiously, he never says anything about dividing the country.

 Chris Hedges talks such dire facts.
 What will he do when America collapses?
 Pack his suitcases and head for Canada?
 His negative predictions do not make the future hopeful to his children—hostages to fortune.
 What does he expect them to do?
 Get Canadian passports and flee with him to Canada?
 Instead of dwelling on such negative projections, the outcome of Republican greed and racism, why not do something pro-active, like create a country that he wants to live in?

 He gives ample evidence of his policy objectives.
 He could certainly pursue those in the context of his own country, better than he can here.
-If Hedges and the other leftists announced their intention in a written manifesto mailed to all the major American dailies, they could go into great detail about their policy objectives: "We the Undersigned," the manifesto could being, "announce our intention to create a new nation dedicated to economic, sexual, and racial equality."
+If Hedges and the other leftists announced their intention in a written manifesto mailed to all the major American dailies, they could go into great detail about their policy objectives: "We the Undersigned," the manifesto could begin, "announce our intention to create a new nation dedicated to economic, sexual, and racial equality."
 Out of consideration for the limited space in newspapers, only the most important leftists could sign it.

 Dwelling in his own country, Hedges wouldn't have to prevail over the reluctant Republicans.
 He could create his own country and enact all the policy initiatives he wants.
 As a socialist, he could do exactly as a socialist would and base the new nation on the proposition that "All men are created equal"—regardless of race, sexual orientation, or personal viewpoint.
 He could assure his citizens an equal opportunity under the law.
 He could soak the rich, disarm the police and the military, and open the borders of his country to anyone who wants entry.